gravitystorm/openstreetmap-carto/INSTALL.md

 ## Dependencies

 For development, a style design studio is needed.
-* [Kosmtik](https://github.com/kosmtik/kosmtik) - Kosmtik can be launched with `node index.js serve path/to/openstreetmap-carto/project.mml` The 0.0.17 release of Kosmtik is not enough because we need up-to-date CartoCSS and Mapnik versions.
+* [Kosmtik](https://github.com/kosmtik/kosmtik) - Kosmtik can be launched with `node index.js serve path/to/openstreetmap-carto/project.mml`
+	* The 0.0.17 release of Kosmtik is not enough because we need up-to-date CartoCSS and Mapnik versions.
 To install the current master branch of Kosmtik, you can clone the Kosmtik repository and execute `npm install` within it.

-[TileMill](https://tilemill-project.github.io/tilemill/) is not officially supported, but you may be able to use a recent TileMill version by copying or symlinking the project directly into your Mapbox/project directory.
+* [TileMill](https://tilemill-project.github.io/tilemill/) is not officially supported, but you may be able to use a recent TileMill version by copying or symlinking the project directly into your Mapbox/project directory.

-To display any map a database containing OpenStreetMap data and some utilities are required
+To display *any* map, a database containing OpenStreetMap data and some utilities are required:

 * [PostgreSQL](https://www.postgresql.org/)
 * [PostGIS](https://postgis.net/)